1930s LIDOS IN THE UNITED KINGDOM - outside London*

 The purpose of this webpage is to provide a historical background to those each lido built in the 1930s, or earlier, which is still in use - and, as a bonus, to provide enough detail on these pools for potential visitors, either swimmers or others.
 Opening times and especially opening/closing dates, are liable to change from year to year.

-into your email program if you are able to supply further information on any lido still open.
-To send me images or large files, please use YouSendIt.
+into your email program if you are able to supply further information on any lido still open, but please refer to my ">A-Z index on my Homepage first,

 *See my other webpages on